IAmMoltony/ds-craft/README.md

 DS-Craft is a Minecraft clone for Nintendo DS, written in C and C++.

-**Note**: the development is currently paused because my laptop broke

 ## Dependencies

 - devkitPro for Nintendo DS (NDS) development ([how to install](https://devkitpro.org/wiki/Getting_Started))